Larry Bucshon: Taxes and spending

 Bucshon voted for the Tax Cuts and Jobs Act of 2017.
 After voting, he said there would be "dramatic" economic growth that would "fully cover the amount of revenue decreases" from tax cuts.
-Buschon claimed that people would file their taxes on a postcard.
+Bucshon claimed that people would file their taxes on a postcard.

 Bucshon supports lower corporate and individual taxes.
 He has called for freezing spending at 2008 levels, extending the Bush tax cuts for all income brackets, and reviewing all government programs for places to reduce spending.
 He has said that Republicans need to "first admit we were partially to blame for the increased government spending over the past decade."
 Bucshon supports simplifying the personal and corporate tax codes.

 Bucshon voted for the Budget Control Act of 2011, which created a Joint Select Committee on Deficit Reduction.
 He also supported a balanced budget amendment that would require the federal government to spend no more than it collects in revenue each year.
 During his 2010 campaign, Bucshon said one of his campaign goals was to lower taxes for all Americans.

 In 2010, Bucshon signed a pledge sponsored by Americans for Prosperity promising to vote against any global warming legislation that would raise taxes.